Instant View: Deputy Attorney General Rosenstein heads to White House amid reports he will resign

 “It creates a lot of uncertainty about what’s going to happen with the Mueller investigation, but I’m surprised that this would be a risk-off move.
 In some sense, Trump is very good for the economy and markets.
 If he were to appoint someone to replace Rosenstein and that were to weaken the teeth of the Mueller investigation, you would think that would clear the way for more pragmatism on the economy and less distraction from the investigation.
 It’s possible it’s just a bit of a shock, and I wouldn’t be surprised if this reverses once people put that into perspective.”

-STOCKS: Stocks extended losses on the news, with the S&P .SPX hitting a session low, down 0.5 percent, but then retraced some losses and was last down 0.3 percent.
+STOCKS: Stocks extended losses on the news, with the S&P hitting a session low, down 0.5 percent, but then retraced some losses and was last down 0.3 percent.

-BONDS: Benchmark treasury yields slipped, but then regained some ground, with the 10-year US10YT=RR last at 3.0777.
+BONDS: Benchmark treasury yields slipped, but then regained some ground, with the 10-year last at 3.0777.

-FOREX: The dollar index .DXY lost ground but then regained some, and was last down 0.2 percent.
+FOREX: The dollar index lost ground but then regained some, and was last down 0.2 percent.